-While it’s best to be a first level connection with your target recruiters, joining the groups they belong to is also a good strategy to use to make yourself findable.
+While it’s best to be a first level connection with your target recruiters, joining the groups they belong to is also a good strategy for making yourself findable.

-Recruiters tend to join groups about recruiting and groups where the types of people they need to recruit hang out.
+Recruiters tend to join groups about recruiting and groups where the types of people they recruit hang out.
 If you want them to find you, then you need to join those groups too.

 The Ultimate Low Effort Approach

-At a minimum, join what is probably the largest recruiting group on LinkedIn: The Recruiter Network.
+At a minimum, join the largest recruiting group on LinkedIn, The Recruiter.com Network.
 They welcome job seekers who want to network with recruiters.

 That’s it, my

 laziest lowest effort approach to helping recruiters find you on LinkedIn.

 A More Proactive Next Step

 OK, we covered a lot of recruiters just by joining The Recruiter.com Network.
 But what about those recruiters who specialize in people just like you?
 Which groups do they belong to?

 Think about your top 10 keywords, the ones you especially want to be recognized for in your profile’s Skills & Expertise section.
 Type your most important keyword into the LinkedIn search box, select Groups from the drop-down menu to the left of the search box, and hit return.